For the donuts

 2 tablespoons (42 g) Lyle’s Golden Syrup (or honey)

 2 to 4 tablespoons water

 While the doughnuts are cooling briefly, make the glaze.
 In a small-to-medium-sized bowl, place the confectioner’s sugar.
 Add the syrup or honey, and mix to combine into a thick paste.
-Add water, a tablespoon at a time, and mix well until you have achieved a smooth and thickly pourable glaze.
-Dip the top of each doughnut and doughnut hole in the glaze.
-Right the doughnuts and return to the wire rack to set.
+Add water, a teaspoon at a time, and mix well until you have achieved a smooth and thickly pourable glaze.
+Dip the top of each donut and donut hole in the glaze, allowing any excess to drip off, and then return to the wire rack to set, glazed side up.

 Enter your email to immediately get the Top 5 Gluten-Free Recipes to Master and get new gluten free recipes to your inbox.We respect your email privacy, and will never share your information.